InfiniBrains/Awesome-GameDev-Resources/blog/posts/NotesOnSubmissions/NotesOnSubmissions.md

     "During our classes, we may use AI writing tools such as ChatGPT in certain specific cases.
 You will be informed as to when, where, and how these tools are permitted to be used, along with guidance for attribution.
 Any use outside of these specific cases  constitutes a violation of Academic Honesty Policy."
 [Source](https://clt.champlain.edu/kb/communicating-your-chatgpt-ai-policies/).

 The learner has to produce original content.
-You can use tools like ChatGPT to answer questions, but not to solve the problems, assignments or quizzes.
+You can use tools like ChatGPT to help yu learn by propting your own questions, but not to solve the problems, assignments or quizzes.

 The rationale is that the student has to learn the concepts and ideas, and not just copy and paste the answers.